Macrometacorp/docs/docs/photoniq/vwrs/04-explore-waiting-room/index.md

 ---
-sidebar_position: 30
-title: Configure the Virtual Waiting Room Page
+title: Explore the Virtual Waiting Room Page
 ---

 The VWRs waiting room page is a customizable HTML page that users see when they are directed to the waiting room.
 This page is served from [Akamai NetStorage.](https://techdocs.akamai.com/NetStorage/docs/welcome-to-NetStorage) and configured using the `waitingRoomPath` option in the [VWRs EdgeWorker](../03-configuration-and-setup/01-configuring-edgeworkers.md) `handleVwrsRequest()` function.